 Step 1: Make a list of projects, and a view of current ones.

 If you don't already have one, make sure that your base has a table of projects, with details like due dates, owner, and status.
-Create a view in the table that's filtered down to incomplete projects—you'll want to use this to power both blocks.
+Create a view in the table that's filtered down to incomplete projects—you'll want to use this to power both apps.

 Step 3: Choose the dates you want to track.